notawakestudio/NUSConnect-Docs/docs/TestingGuide.md

 ## **Unit Test**

 We use Jest and React testing library to perform unit tests.
-We aimed to include unit tests at the early stage to ensure low level logics are well tested.
+We aimed to include unit tests to ensure low level but critical component logics are well tested.
 To run tests, type in `yarn test`.

 ## **End to End Test**